Mission StatementThe mission of the Southern Oklahoma Library System (SOLS) is to provide free, open and equal access to informational,

-The SOLS Board of Trustees, Director and library staff believe that the right to read and the right of free access to the library
+The SOLS Board of Trustees, Director and library staff believe that the right to read and the right of free access

 collections for all persons is essential to the intellectual freedom that is basic to democracy.
 Basic to the policy are the Library